Oderjunkie/TwiXKit/README.md

 Step 2: Go to the [Firefox debugging extensions page](about:debugging#/runtime/this-firefox)<br/>
 Step 3: Click the button that says "Load Temporary Add-on...", and navigate to the .zip file.

+#### Brave (Desktop)
+---
+The only current way to install TwiXKit with Brave is this:<br/>
+Step 1: Download the source code (Unzipped)<br/>
+Step 2: Go to the [Brave extensions page](brave://extensions/) and click the switch that says "Developer mode".<br/>
+Step 3: On the same page, Click the button that says "Load unpacked", and navigate to the unzipped folder.<br/>
+It should be installed now.

 #### Kiwi (Android)
 ---
 Step 1: Download the packed .crx file.<br/>